 BMI continues to be a common and reasonably reliable measurement to identify overweight and obese adults who may be at an increased risk for future morbidity.
 Although good quality evidence supports obtaining a BMI, it is important to recognize it is not a perfect measurement.
-BMI is not a direct measure of adiposity and as a consequence it can over- or underestimate adiposity.
-BMI is a derived value that correlates well with total body fat and markers of secondary complications, e.g., hypertension and dyslipidemia (Barlow & the Expert Committee, 2007).

-In contrast with waist circumference, BMI and its associated disease and mortality risk appear to vary among ethnic subgroups.
-Female African American populations appear to have the lowest mortality risk at a BMI of 26.2-28.5 kg/m2 and 27.1-30.2 kg/m2 for women and men, respectively.
+For example, BMI and its associated disease and mortality risk appear to vary among ethnic subgroups.
+Black/African Americans appear to have the lowest mortality risk at a BMI of 26.2-28.5 kg/m2 in Black women and 27.1-30.2 kg/m2 in Black men.
 In contrast, Asian populations may experience lowest mortality rates starting at a BMI of 23 to 24 kg/m2.
 The correlation between BMI and diabetes risk also varies by ethnicity (LeBlanc et al., 2011. p.2-3).
+Moreover, BMI is not a direct measure of adiposity and as a consequence, it can over or underestimate adiposity.
+However, overall, BMI is a derived value that correlates well with total body fat and markers of secondary complications, e.g., hypertension and dyslipidemia (Barlow & the Expert Committee, 2007).